 Specialist cerebral palsy care

-Living with one of the many types of cerebral palsy still means that you or your loved one can live independently, comfortably and in the way you want to.
+If you live with one of the many types of cerebral palsy, you can still live a fulfilling and independent life, with specialist support to help you when you need it, comfortably and in the way you want to.
 With cerebral palsy care at home, we provide day-to-day support so you can keep your independence.

 With nearly 30 years’ experience in providing specialist home care, we provide live-in care and visiting care for people with cerebral palsy within the comfort of their own homes.
 One of our expertly trained and specially chosen carers can provide all the one-to-one assistance required, whether that is medical help, personal care, help around the home or ongoing companionship.